Top 4 Tips on Finding a Mentor That Will Help You Grow Your Business

 Starting and growing a business can be overwhelming and if you have too many mentors and too many opinions you will get even more overwhelmed and stunt your growth.

-Now you may have dozens of people that you follow online and who’s books you’ve read and who you admire and may want to consider them all your mentors, but coming from experience it really is best to have 1 or maximum 2 mentors.
+You may have dozens of people that you follow online and whose books you’ve read and who you admire.
+You may want to consider them all your mentors, but (coming from experience) it really is best to have 1 or maximum 2 mentors.

 This allows you to build trust and invest energy into learning from their content, resources and courses or trainings.